Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lincolnshire and are not the council.
 About us

-The Overview and Scrutiny Management Board was scheduled to consider reports on the proposed Council Budget for 2026/27, the financial performance for the third quarter of 2025/26, and the new Crisis and Resilience Fund.
-The Board was also due to review the work programmes of the various scrutiny committees and its own work programme for the coming year.
+The Overview and Scrutiny Management Board met on Thursday, 26 February 2026, to discuss the Council's budget proposals for 2026/27, the Crisis and Resilience Fund, and the Council's financial performance.
+The Board also reviewed the work programmes of various scrutiny committees and its own work programme for the upcoming year.

 Council Budget 2026/27